 Beorn reaches for the handle.
 “Not too bad—”

 “Wait.”
 Jacob hurries over and puts his ear to the hard wood.
 “Still quiet.”
-He wiggles the handle and gives a thumbs up as he pushes the door open a crack.
+He wiggles the handle and gives a thumb up as he pushes the door open a crack.
 “Shine some light.”

 Messoack eases behind the bald man and lifts a corner of the lantern’s hood.